enPlace/the_oden_project/RockPaperSciscors/README.md

 Paper beats Rock
 Scissors beats Paper

-if player 1 or player 2 has rock and player 1 or player 2 has scissors, return the player with Rock
+Make rules for if player 1 gets a win over player 2 make rules for if player 2 gets a win over player 1.
+Should be six total conditions. if player 1 == player 2, its a tie.